tgen/snpSniffer/README.md

 This tools was developed by Venkata "Teja" Yellapantulla as part of his PhD thesis work in the Keats Lab at Translational Genomics Research Institute.

-This tool was updated to enhance functionality by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
+This tool is maintained by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
 The tool will now function with custom .ini files, generated with any number of SNPs.
-Not all snpSniffer features have been re-tested.
-Please submit a bug report if you find an issue.
+Please submit bug reports via Github.

 ## Usage